kelbyludwig/otter/README.md

 * Be generally useful: Otter should be useful in most cases.
 It will not make assumptions about how APIs typically work.

+## setup

+* Install the Burp extension: "Extender" -> "Extensions" -> "Add" -> "Extension
+  Type: Python" -> Browser to otter.py

+* Otter will ignore requests based on your scope configuration: "Target" -> "Scope"

+* Configure your session match-and-replace in otter's "Settings" tab.
+Only requests that include the "String to Match" somewhere in the request will be modified and re-sent.
+Unmodified requests are noted in the UI with the "Request Modified?" column.

 ## why "otter"?

 It sounds similar to "Author".